AdFlint vs HubSpot Ads — standalone AI or CRM-bundled ads?

 Can I use both AdFlint and HubSpot Ads at the same time?

-Technically yes, but they'd run on different ad accounts: AdFlint inside its managed accounts, HubSpot on top of yours.
+Technically yes, but both connect to the same ad accounts you own, so you'd have two tools touching the same campaigns.
 Most teams pick one, since running two parallel ad management approaches splits attribution and makes reporting harder.

 What if my CRM isn't HubSpot?